 Asset/liability management is concerned with the timing and magnitude of repricing assets compared to liabilities.
 It is our objective to generate stable growth in net interest income and to attempt to control risks associated with interest rate movements.
-In general, our strategy is to reduce the impact of changes in interest rates on net interest income by maintaining a favorable match between the maturities or repricing dates of our interest-earning assets and interestbearing liabilities.
+In general, our strategy is to reduce the impact of changes in interest rates on net interest income by maintaining a favorable match between the maturities or repricing dates of our interest-earning assets and interest-bearing liabilities.
 We adjust interest sensitivity during the year through changes in the mix of assets and liabilities.
 Our asset and liability management strategy is formulated and monitored by the Asset-Liability Management Committee, in accordance with policies approved by the Board of Directors of the Bank.
-This committee meets regularly to review, among other things, the sensitivity of our assets and liabilities to interest rate changes, the book and market values of assets and liabilities, unrealized gains and losses, purchase and sale activity, and maturities of investments and borrowings.
-The asset-liability committee also approves and establishes pricing and funding decisions with respect to our overall asset and liability composition.
+This committee meets regularly to review, among other things, the sensitivity of our assets and liabilities to interest rate changes, the book and market values of assets and liability committee also approves and establishes pricing and funding decisions with respect to our overall asset and liability composition.
 The committee reviews our liquidity, cash flow flexibility, maturities of investments, deposits and borrowings, deposit activity, current market conditions, and general levels of interest rates.
 To effectively measure and manage interest rate risk, we use simulation analysis to determine the impact on net interest income of changes in interest rates under various interest rate scenarios.
 From these simulations, interest rate risk is quantified and appropriate strategies are developed and implemented.

-The following table presents an analysis of the interest rate sensitivity inherent in our net interest income and market value of equity.
-The interest rate scenario presented in the table includes interest rates at December 31, 2007, as adjusted by instantaneous rate changes upward and downward of up to 200 basis points.
+The following table presents an analysis of the interest-rate sensitivity inherent in our net interest income and market value of equity.
+The interest rate scenario presented in the table includes interest rates at December 31, 2008, as adjusted by instantaneous rate changes upward of up to 200 basis points.
+Due to the current interest rate environment - the FOMC has a 0-25 basis point target federal funds rate at December 31, 2008 with prime set at 300 basis points above the FOMC target - the downward movement analysis was limited to a 100 basis point change.
 Since there are limitations inherent in any methodology used to estimate the exposure to changes in market interest rates, this analysis is not intended to be a forecast of the actual effect of a change in market interest rates.
-The market value sensitivity analysis presented includes assumptions that (i) the composition of our interest rate sensitive assets and liabilities existing at December 31, 2007, will remain constant over the 12-month measurement period; and (ii) that changes in market rates are parallel and instantaneous across the yield curve regardless of duration or repricing characteristics of specific assets or liabilities.
+The market value sensitivity analysis presented includes assumptions that (i) the composition of our interest rate sensitive assets and liabilities existing at December 31, 2008, will remain constant over the 12-month measurement period; and (ii) that changes in market rates are parallel and instantaneous across the yield curve regardless of duration or repricing characteristics of specific assets or liabilities.
 Further, the analysis does not contemplate any actions that we might undertake in response to changes in market interest rates.
 Accordingly, this analysis is not intended to and does not provide a precise forecast of the effect actual changes in market rates will have on us.

-Change in i nterest rates in ı basis points
+Change in interest rates in basis points

 -200 -100 0 +100 +200

-Impact on
+Impact on:

-Net interest income (4.8)% (2.1)% - 1.7% 3.2%
+Net interest income n/a (3.1)% 1.5% 1.7 %

-Market value of equity (11.7)% (5.0)% - 6.3% 11.5%
+Market value of equity n/a (9.9)% 5.1 % 9.2%